carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 habit eventually faded away.
 It wasn't until a few years ago that I reignited my meditation journey after attending an online course by Sadhguru Jaggi Vasudev, which introduced me to Kriya Yoga techniques.
-While I found these techniques beneficial, I wasn't fully aligned with Sadhguru's blending of Kriya Yoga and Bhakti techniques, given my upbringing in a Hindu family where I had performed and attended rituals with my current rational mind, I wasn't convinced by the Bhakti path.
+While I found these techniques beneficial, I wasn't convinced with Sadhguru's blending of Kriya Yoga and Bhakti techniques.
+Given my upbringing in a Hindu family where I had performed and attended rituals, the Bhakthi path discouraged investigative inquiries (or at least the elders did so).

-My perspective shifted when I encountered Dr. Daniel Ingram's book, [Mastering the Core Teachings of the Buddha](https://www.mctb.org/)[^1], which offered a practical approach to enlightenment without mysticism.
+I felt like home when I encountered Dr. Daniel Ingram's book, [Mastering the Core Teachings of the Buddha](https://www.mctb.org/)[^1], which offered a practical approach to enlightenment without mysticism.
 Inspired, I delved into the techniques outlined in his book, embarking on self-retreats intermittently for several months until